Fastest Nurburgring lap times 2022: quickest cars and lap records

 ‘Super Veloce’ translates from Italian as ‘super fast’, so this 217mph wedge sets its stall out straight away.
 It has the muscle to live up to the name, too, as lurking beneath that slatted carbon fibre engine cover is a 6.5-litre V12 producing 740bhp.

 That’s 50bhp more than the standard car, and together with a higher rev limit and a reprogrammed version of Lambo’s seven-speed single-clutch gearbox, it means the 0-62mph time is down to 2.8 seconds, helped by massive four-wheel drive traction off the line.

-While McLaren was being unusually coy about the Nurburgring lapping prowess of its P1 hybrid hypercar (it will only say that the P1 has done a sub 7-minute lap), Porsche rocked up and clocked a 6:57s lap in its 918 Spyder, albeit one benefitting from Porsche’s Weissach Package.
-It's the first - and so far only - of the 'Big Three' to post an official time, giving the LaFerrari and P1 something to aim for.
+While McLaren was being unusually coy about the Nurburgring lapping prowess of its P1 hybrid hypercar (it will only say that the P1 has done a sub 7-minute lap), Porsche rocked up and clocked a 6:57s lap in its 918 Spyder, albeit one benefiting from Porsche’s Weissach Package.
+It was the first (and so far only) of the 'Big Three' to post an official time, giving the LaFerrari and P1 something to aim for.

 With a combined 875bhp and 944lb ft of torque from its petrol-electric powertrain, the all-wheel-drive machine blitzed the ‘Ring in September 2013, holding the outright production record until the arrival of the Lamborghini Huracan Performante.

 7. Porsche 911 GT3 RS (991.2) - 6:56.4s

 The GT3 RS has the same 4.0-litre flat-six as found in the regular 911 GT3 - revving to 9,000rpm and developing 513bhp.
 Use the Race Start function and the RS will shoot from 0-62mph in a lightning 3.2 seconds.